 Hollywood Studios – This is the station where it doesn’t matter whether the Skyliner is running or not.
 The Skyliner station is located right next to the bus station.
 No extra walking.

-Epcot – This is the absolute worst place to be when the Skyliner is not operating!
-The Skyliner Station is located outside the International Gateway Entrance to Epcot, near the back of the park, very far from the Epcot bus station located at the front entrance!
+EPCOT – This is the absolute worst place to be when the Skyliner is not operating!
+The Skyliner Station is located outside the International Gateway Entrance to EPCOT, near the back of the park, very far from the EPCOT bus station located at the front entrance!

 It is .75 miles between the Skyliner and bus stations!
 Walking between the 2 would be on top of the up to .75 miles you walked to get to the Skyliner station in the first place.
-Add to that the additional distance if you are at the furthest bus stop at the very spread out Epcot Station (another .25 miles).
+Add to that the additional distance if you are at the furthest bus stop at the very spread out EPCOT Station (another .25 miles).
 This exact thing happened to me.
 I walked to the Skyliner from almost the front of the park near the end of a long day, only to find out that it was not running and I had to walk all the way back to the bus station.

 MDT Tip – There are many places all around the World Showcase and approaching it from the front of the park where you can see the Skyliner gondolas running above the trees way behind the park.
 Look to the left and right of the American Adventure or Japan just above the trees!